PandoraPay/go-pandora-pay/README.md

 ** later on optimizations and improvements

+### Consensus UPPOS

+The initial version of the consensus was DPOS, but it required all delegated accounts to have public balances and be plain accounts.
+Later, we switched the consensus from DPOS to a novel consensus we designed named UPPOS (Unspendable Private Proof of Stake), which is a private of stake consensus with confidential amounts and ring signatures.
+The block forger will prove that he has a balance >= value T (with T being public).
+For cold staking or even security, the private key of the account can be "shared" with a delegator full node.
+Thus, the node will generate special zether transactions that proves that the account has a balance >= T. To avoid the delegator steal the coins, accounts will have to have a special SpendPublicKey attached to the account.
+Only the real owner of the account will know the private key of this SpendKey and can move coins out his this account.

-The main reasons why DPOS has been chosen over POS:
+The main reasons why UPPOS has been chosen over POS:

-1. Delegating your stake increases security.
+  1. Sharing your stake to a third party node increases security as your wallet can be secured with a cold spend private key.
-2. Delegating your stake to someone to stake increases privacy as you don't need to be online for staking.
+  2. Sharing your stake to someone to stake increases the privacy as you don't need to be online for staking.
   3. Completely offline can be done to increase the security.
-4. Griding technique and short range attack vector attack is solved using DPOS
+  4. Griding technique and short range attack vector attack is solved using rollover window for staked accounts requiring them to get into a pending queue.

-5. Future proposals:
+### Future proposals
   1. state trie proofs to prove to light clients the state.
   2. creating macro blocks by selecting specific nodes for a meta chain.
 This allows light consensus.
   3. scalability.
 There will be research done to understand the best way to scale up the technology.

 # DISCLAIMER:
 This source code is released for research purposes only, with the intent of researching and studying a decentralized p2p network protocol.